-(a) Maintenance and inspection before each shipment;

-(b) Maintenance and inspection at periodic intervals throughout the lifetime use of the packaging and/or package.
+- (a) Maintenance and inspection before each shipment; - (b) Maintenance and inspection at periodic intervals throughout the lifetime use of the packaging and/or package.

-When developing the maintenance specifications to be included in this sectionitem of the PDSR, the following points should be taken into account:
+When developing the maintenance specifications to be included in this item of the PDSR, the following points should be taken into account:

-(1) Ageing mechanisms during storage should be considered, when applicable.

-(2)For single use packages, periodic maintenance does not need to be considered.

-(3) If written procedures with details of the package maintenance are available, then reference should be made to these procedures.
+- (1) Ageing mechanisms during storage should be considered, when applicable. - (2) For single use packages, periodic maintenance does not need to be considered. - (3) If written procedures with details of the package maintenance are available, then reference should be made to these procedures.

-For packages that are to be used for shipment after storage, the PDSR should include a gap analysis programme describing a systematic procedure for periodic evaluation of changes of regulations, changes in technical knowledge and changes of the state of the package design during storage (see also paras 613A.5, 809.3 and 809.4 of SSG-26 (Rev. 1) [2] and Ref.
-[78]).
+For packages that are to be used for shipment after storage, the PDSR should include a gap analysis programme describing a systematic procedure for periodic evaluation of changes of regulations, changes in technical knowledge and changes in the state of the package design during storage (see also paras 613A.5, 809.3 and 809.4 of SSG-26 (Rev. 1) [2] and Ref.
+[8]).

-The PDSR should include the specification of specify the management system that is established and implemented by the package designer as required, in accordance with para.
+The PDSR should specify the management system established and implemented by the package designer, in accordance with para.
 306 of the Transport Regulations, to demonstrate compliance with the relevant provisions of the Transport Regulations.